Tuition Payments for the month are due at or before the FIRST lesson of the month. Tuition reserves your exclusive lesson time; it is

-- Subscriptions to Piano Maestro, Sproutbeat, Supersonics Plus and Piano Explorer
+- Subscriptions to Piano Maestro, Sproutbeat, Supersonics Plus and Tonic Tutor

 Tuition does not include music books/supplies for festivals, audition, testing or competition fees.
 These require separate books for the adjudicator.
 Payments for these other student expenses are due with the next tuition payment.

 - Group lessons - evaluation required.
-Cost depends on number of students in group.
+Cost depends on the number of students in the group.

-NOTE: A late fee of $15 is charged for payments received after the 10th.
+NOTE: A late fee of $25 is charged for payments received after the 10th.
 A $35 service charge is applied to all accounts for checks returned for insufficient funds.
-Invoices are only prepared when new books are delivered or if monthly tuition falls 15 days past due.

 Other Studio Policies